-officers or employees of the authorities that regulate the activities of entities operating in the field of energy services and that exercise state energy supervision.
+employees of the authorities that regulate the activities of entities operating in the field of energy services and that exercise state energy supervision.

+a person whose activities (a position held) are incompatible with the legislative requirements of independence and/or separation of activities in performing the activity of the transmission of electricity or natural gas.